You — Yes, You — Can Get Your Dog to Pay Attention to You

 Paying attention will be easier for your dog in some contexts than in others.
-Typically, dogs are more likely to pay attention inside than outside, and when there are no distractions — no squirrels or cooking aromas on the breeze.
+Typically, dogs are more likely to pay attention inside than outside, and when there are no distractions — no squirrels or smells of food or other interesting things in the air.
 Like any other skill, giving attention on cue requires practice and takes time to teach.
 Gradually working toward giving attention in increasingly challenging environments is a good strategy.
 Improving the relationship so that the dog is more inclined to pay attention will also improve your dog’s responsiveness to you.

 More Trainer Tricks

 Ideally, dogs keep track of where their human is.
-It’s a sign of maturity to be able to sniff in the grass, romp with a canine buddy and still occasionally check in.
-Though dogs with certain natural tendencies are more disposed to do this, others can be trained to act the same way.
+It’s a sign of maturity to be able to sniff in the grass, romp with a canine buddy, and still occasionally check in.
+Although dogs with certain natural tendencies are more likely to do this, others can be trained to act the same way.

 This is a good way to perfect recalls and teach your dog that it’s wise to keep track of you, but it only works with dogs who are connected enough to care when they think for a moment that their human is lost.
 It is not helpful with aloof dogs or those who are completely unperturbed by your absence, and it’s just cruel to disappear on a clingy, nervous dog.
 Reserve this technique for those who are stable enough to handle your absence and connected enough to care — which, fortunately, is the majority of dogs.

 Remember, when we talk about our dogs paying attention to us, we are really talking about two things: spontaneous attention and attention given on cue.
 There are many ways to improve both kinds of attentiveness, but that doesn’t mean you can change a dog’s essential nature.
 All the training in the world isn’t going to turn an aloof and independent dog or a dog who is wildly distracted by the smells of the great outdoors into one who is compulsive about checking in.
-It is, however, possible to teach any dog to respond properly to the cue “watch” and to their name, and to come when called.
+But it is possible to teach any dog to respond properly to the cue “watch” and to their name and to come when called.